asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 \end{equation}
 $$

-More generally, as we will see (and you can verify yourself, especially the covariance expression), the mean and variance of the conditional probability are:
+More generally, as we will see in [Factoring the Joint Probability Distribution](#factorisation-of-the-joint-distribution)(and you can verify yourself, especially the covariance expression), the mean and variance of the conditional probability are:

 $$
 \begin{equation}